-The Trustee has agreed Terms of Business with the Scheme's investment advisers, under which work undertaken is charged for by an agreed fixed fee or on a "time-cost" basis.
+The Trustee has agreed Terms of Business with the Scheme's investment adviser, under which charges are calculated on a "fixed fee" or "time-cost" basis.

-The investment managers and platform provider receive fees calculated by reference to the market value of assets under management.
-The fee rates are believed to be consistent with the managers' general terms for institutional clients and are considered by the Trustee to be reasonable when compared with those of other similar providers.
+The investment managers receive fees calculated by reference to the market value of assets under management.
+The fee rates are believed to be consistent with the manager's general terms for institutional clients and are considered by the Trustee to be reasonable when compared with those of other similar providers.